-Studies diagnosis of drivability problems.
-Includes further study of engine analysis, ignition and fuel management systems and super performance diagnosis.
+Studies diagnosis of driveability problems.
+Includes further study of engine analysis, ignition and fuel management systems, and super performance diagnosis.
 Provides the technician with a look into the causes of automotive emissions in relation to vehicles that are four years old and newer.
 Looks at various methods of emissions inspection/maintenance testing, the diagnosis of failed vehicles and enhanced on-board computer systems.
 Also covers the testing of alternative-fuel vehicles.
-Recommended preparation: AUT 101, AUT 102, AUT 103, AUT 104, AUT 106, AUT 107, AUT 109, AUT 111, AUT 111 and AUT 205.
-Department approval required.
+Recommended preparation: AUT 101, AUT 102, AUT 103, AUT 104, AUT 106, AUT 107, AUT 109, AUT 111, AUT 205.